CorLaHu/obsidian-leaflet-sep/README.md

 Marker data in this format can then be re-imported.
 This feature is still under development and may not work as expected.

+The delimiter used when parsing and exporting marker CSV files can be changed in the plugin settings.
+The default is a comma (``,`).
+Changing this may break existing notes or CSV files that rely on comma separation.

 ### Default Marker Tooltip Behavior

 Setting this will cause marker tooltips to default to this behavior.